 Don’t make any big purchases or changes while waiting to close; when in doubt check with your mortgage broker first.
 It’s also a good idea to use a credit watch program to monitor your credit during this process and stop unusual activity!

 Planning on buying a home in the near future?
-Reach out to to find out more!
+Reach out to The Real Estate Store to find out more!